zenml-io/zenml/docs/book/developer-guide/steps-and-pipelines.md

 ## Pipeline

 Here we define the pipeline.
-This is done implementation agnostic by simply routing outputs through the steps within the pipeline.
+This is done agnostic of implementation by simply routing outputs through the steps within the pipeline.
 You can think of this as a recipe for how we want data to flow through our steps.